-Credit scoring can also look at the average age of your accounts, awarding extra points for longstanding relationships, so try not to chop and change all of your accounts on a regular basis.
+Credit scoring can also look at the average age of your accounts, awarding extra points for long-standing relationships, so try not to chop and change all of your accounts on a regular basis.

-Don't resort to a scatter gun approach to credit applications, as each application is recorded on your credit report and if lenders see lots in a short period, they could think that you're desperate or suspect a fraud.
+Don't resort to a scatter gun approach to credit applications, as each application is recorded on your credit report and if lenders see lots in a short period, they could think that you're desperate or suspect fraud.

 Make sure you register to vote at your current address, as lenders use the electoral register to help confirm who you are and where you live.

 If you have several credit cards and overdrafts, it can be easy to lose track of just how much credit you have available.